Tirslo/airpipe-mongodb-data-api/README.md

 ## Setup Instructions

-### 1. Environment Variables

-Set up the following environment variables in your Air Pipe application:

-- `MDB_USER`: Your MongoDB username
-- `MDB_PASS`: Your MongoDB password
-- `MDB_URL`: Your MongoDB cluster URL (without credentials)

-### 2. Deploy Configuration
+### 1. Deploy Configuration

 1. Copy the configuration to your Air Pipe project
-2. Configure your environment variables
+2. Ensure your environment variables are configured (from Prerequisites)
 3. Deploy to Air Pipe SaaS or your preferred environment

 ### Complete Test Workflow